ModernRonin/ModernRonin.github.io/src/source/_posts/NSubstitute-and-equivalency-argument-matching.md

   - fluentassertions
 ---

-When using the otherwise superb [NSubstitute](https://nsubstitute.github.io/), there is one thing that bothers me regularly: you cannot match arguments by equivalency.
+When using the otherwise superb [NSubstitute](https://nsubstitute.github.io/), one thing has been bothering me for a long time: you cannot match arguments by equivalency.

 To illustrate what I mean, let's use an example.
 Say you got the following interface